2019 Ohio State Buckeyes football team: Preseason Big Ten poll

 Although the Big Ten Conference has not held an official preseason poll since 2010, Cleveland.com has polled sports journalists representing all member schools as a de facto preseason media poll since 2011.
 For the 2019 poll, Ohio State was projected to finish in second in the East Division behind Michigan.

 Schedule

-Ohio State's 2019 schedule will begin with two non-conference home games, first against Florida Atlantic of Conference USA and then against Cincinnati of the American Athletic Conference.
-Ohio State's third non-conference game, a home game against Miami (OH) of the Mid-American Conference, will be played after the Buckeyes' conference opener against Indiana.
+Ohio State's 2019 schedule would begin with two non-conference home games, first against Florida Atlantic of Conference USA and then against Cincinnati of the American Athletic Conference.
+Ohio State's third non-conference game, a home game against Miami (OH) of the Mid-American Conference, would be played after the Buckeyes' conference opener against Indiana.

-In Big Ten Conference play, Ohio State will play all members of the East Division and draws Nebraska, Northwestern, and Wisconsin from the West Division.
+In Big Ten Conference play, Ohio State would play all members of the East Division and drew Nebraska, Northwestern, and Wisconsin from the West Division.